PowerBiDevCamp/TranslationsBuilder/Docs/Understanding Translations in Power BI.md

 addresses the ***why***, ***when*** and ***how*** of implementing data translations.

+When creating a report for Power BI, it's a common practice to add text-based labels for report elements such as titles, headings and button captions.
+However, this creates an unexpected bump in the road when building multi-language reports in Power BI Desktop.
+The problem is that you cannot create labels for a report using the standard approach where you add textboxes and buttons to the report.
+That's because any text you add for a property value of a textbox or a button is stored in the report layout and, therefore, cannot be localized.

+As discussed earlier in this article, the Power BI localization features are supported at the dataset definition level but not at the report layout level.
+At first you might ask the question ***how can I localize text-based values that are not stored inside the dataset definition?***
+The answer to this question is that you cannot.

+A better question to ask is ***how can I add the text-based values for labels so they become part of the dataset definition?*** Once the text-based values for labels become part of the dataset definition, then they can be localized.
+This leads to an innovative approach of creating the **Localized Labels** table.
+This design technique will be discussed in detail in the next section of this article.

+The **live demo** demonstrates how to implement localized labels in the report title and the top navigation menu buttons.
+The following screenshot shows the how button captions are translated when loaded with five different languages.

+The live demo also demonstrates how to implement data translations.
+With metadata translations, you can see the names of columns and measures change as you switch between languages.
+Data translations go further to localize the product names in rows of the **Products** table.
+The following screenshot shows how the **ProductSales.pbix** developer sample provides data translations for product names as well.

 ## Design and Implement a Data Translations Strategy

 While all multi-language reports will require metadata translations, you